dfsp-spirit/brainloc/README.md

 # brainloc
-Given a point on the human brain, identify standard space coordinates and find the closest brain regions according to a brain atlas.
+Given a vertex or vertex set (cluster) on the human brain, identify standard space coordinates and find the closest brain regions according to a brain atlas.

 This is currently intended to be used with FreeSurfer standard space templates (fsaverage, fsaverage6, ... fsaverage3).